HuakunShen/LearnSQL/Notes/Views.md

 <details>
 <summary>Example</summary>
-For example, if the **transaction** table became large, the designers may decide to break it into two tables: **transaction_current**, which holds the latest six months’ of data, and **transaction_historic**, which holds all data up to six months ago.
+For example, if the <strong>transaction</strong> table became large, the designers may decide to break it into two tables: <strong>transaction_current</strong>, which holds the latest six months’ of data, and <strong>transaction_historic</strong>, which holds all data up to six months ago.
 If a customer wants to see all the transactions for a particular account, you would need to query both tables.
-By creating a view that queries both tables and combines the results together (Using **UNION**), however, you can make it look like all transaction data is stored in a single table.
+By creating a view that queries both tables and combines the results together (Using <strong>UNION</strong>), however, you can make it look like all transaction data is stored in a single table.
 </details>
 Using a view in this case is a good idea because it allows the designers to change the structure of the underlying data without the need to force all database users to modify their queries.